-A sample of client organizations Georgetown McDonough students consulted for this year includes:
+A sample of client organizations Georgetown McDonough students consulted for in 2015 includes:

 The Global Business Experience allows Georgetown McDonough students to obtain a better understanding of the local culture by attending cultural events and visiting different locations in the host city.
 It also is a unique opportunity for students to build relationships with their classmates.
 During the Global Business Experience trip, students visit local organizations and support the community through donations, fundraising, and service events.

 To learn about the locations Georgetown McDonough students will be heading to during 2016 please visit our Twitter page.